canada-ca/open-source-logiciel-libre/en/contribution.md

 ## Requirements

-### Release Government of Canada projects as open source software where there is benefit to the Government and to Canadians.
+### Release Government of Canada projects as open source software where there is benefit to the Government and to Canadians

 * Source code publicly released must be hosted in an open internet and public [Source Code Repository](#source-code-repository)
 * Projects must be registered in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/).